sds/mock_redis/README.md

 ## Requirements

-Ruby 3.0+
+Ruby 3.x
+redis-rb 5.x

-The current implementation is tested against Redis 6.2.
+The current implementation is **tested against Redis 6.2 and 7.0**.
 Older versions may work, but can also return different results or not support some commands.

 ## Getting Started